Netflix/metaflow-docs/docs/metaflow/configuring-flows/config-driven-experimentation.md

 We attach a unique tag to all runs, which allows us to fetch all results for analysis and visualization.
-This is done by [`SweepAnalyticsFlow`](https://github.com/outerbounds/config-examples/blob/main/hydra-sweep/sweep_analytics.py) which updates its results automatically through a `@trigger` every time an experiment run finishes successfully.
+This is done by [`SweepAnalyticsFlow`](https://github.com/outerbounds/config-examples/blob/main/hydra-sweep/sweep_analytics.py) which updates its results automatically through a `@trigger` every time an experiment finishes successfully.

 The setup looks like this: